 Psychological Dependence – Only One Aspect of Drug Addiction

 From the viewpoint of a psychological dependence, recovery from drug addiction demands that the user come to terms with the root cause of the dependency.
 The patient must break his or her associations with those elements of the past that have produced the current situation.
-Long-term drug rehabilitation programs often focus on moving the patient into a controlled residential setting that is free of the stresses associated with past behavioral decisions, including settings that:
+Long-term drug rehabilitation programs often focus on moving the patient into a controlled residential setting that is free of the stresses associated with past behavioral decisions.

 There is no self-cure for people who abuse drugs.
 Short-term abstinence merely promotes long-term frustration.
 Drug addiction is a chronic condition that demands a personalized treatment program with a focus on self-monitoring, lifetime support groups and a patient’s personal decision to participate in the process.

 Long-Term Rehab Solutions That Work

 Estimates from studies performed during 2009 indicate that drug abuse during the year resulted in 2.1 million emergency room situations.
 Twenty-three percent of the cases involved the use of illicit drugs alone.
 Nearly twenty-seven percent of the emergency room visits involved alcohol mixed with pharmaceuticals or illicit drugs.
 Three point nine percent of the cases included a combined use of alcohol, illicit drugs, and pharmaceuticals.

 At the time the study, cocaine was the primary cause of drug-related ER visits.
 Marijuana came in at a close second and alcohol marked the third most used addictive substance for the year and for drug-related ER situations.
 Stimulants and other illicit drugs dragged the bottom of the cause and effect bucket.
 Each new instance promotes greater importance to the need for quality long-term rehab solutions that work.

 The following example program types lay out the principles behind reliable long-term drug rehabilitation solutions:

 Drug Treatment Alternatives to Prison